pranavamrutkar9/pranavamrutkar9/README.md

 # 👋 Hi, I'm **Pranav Amrutkar**!

+- 🎓 I'm a Computer Science Engineering student currently pursuing a B.Tech CSE (Industry Embedded Program in association with SAP) at Parul University.
-I'm a Computer Science Engineering student who loves turning ideas into digital solutions, with a passion for building clean and functional web applications.
-I enjoy developing with Python and continuously sharpening my problem-solving skills through Data Structures and Algorithms.
+- 💡 I love turning ideas into digital solutions, with a passion for building clean and functional web applications.
+- 🖥️ I enjoy developing with Python and continuously sharpening my problem-solving skills through Data Structures and Algorithms.

 ### 📚 Current Learning Focus